aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

   latter as INTEGRABLE DELOC.
 If the system is spin-polarized, two checkpoint files will be necessary, one for each spin component.

 - Run YT or BADER.
+YT is usually more accurate but takes longer than BADER.

 Additional options for the DI calculation follow.
 The NOU option disables the use of the U rotation matrices to calculate the